-Kentucky Arts Council offers grants to schools
+Arts Council offers schools opportunities for artist residencies

 "We encourage schools to participate in the Teacher Initiated Program because we have seen how valuable these artist residencies have been in engaging students in the learning process,” said Lori Meadows, executive director of the Kentucky Arts Council.
 "Bringing artists into schools is very exciting for both students and teachers.
 These residencies can also provide an opportunity to involve parents and the greater community."

 The Kentucky Arts Council, the state arts agency, creates opportunities for Kentuckians to value, participate in and benefit from the arts.
 Kentucky Arts Council funding is provided by the Kentucky General Assembly and the National Endowment for the Arts.